 However, the primary objective of the project needs to be barrier removal.
 The work associated with it should be structured around getting permission and promoting the removal of the barriers that are part of that project.
 If your overall goal is communications and awareness raising, you may wish to consider applying for a category C grant.

 Is a project seeking to remove an illegally built dam considered “controversial or risky”?

 A project is generally considered controversial or risky if the dam in question does not have the support of local permitting agencies and communities and if the dam’s demolition could have adverse effects (for whatever reason) following removal.
 If you would like to discuss your specific case to assess if the programme would consider it to be feasible, please contact us.

 Does the programme support project monitoring?

-Public liability insurance covers the cost of claims made by members of the public for incidents that occur in connection with your business activities, for example personal injuries or loss of or damage to property.
+Public liability insurance covers the cost of claims made by members of the public for incidents that occur in connection with your business activities, for example, personal injuries or loss of or damage to property.
 As most projects (even catchment development) will have some kind of field component, we expect project implementers to be suitably insured.
 We would expect that most European NGOs will have public liability insurance already.
 We ask for all project implementers to hold public liability insurance.
-Full liability is with the implementing organisation and not Open Rivers Programme.
+Full liability is with the implementing organisation and not the Open Rivers Programme.
 Therefore, project implementers should carefully assess the risks associated with their project and ensure that appropriate insurance is in place.